kasey-purvor/bank-app-tech-test/README.md

   1. Print Statement `$account.statement`

 2. Other Features Include:
     1. Overdraft protection.
-Will not allow usert to have negative balance
+Will not allow user to have negative balance
-    1. 8 figure transaction maximum. (before collumns become misaligned on statements)
+    1. 8 figure transaction maximum. (before columns become misaligned on statements)
     1. Date and time stamps for each transaction

 3. Running Tests:
-    1. `$rspec -fd` provides insight into the tests and theyre coverage (%100).
+    1. `$rspec -fd` provides insight into the tests and their coverage (%100).
   #### Reflection
 I ended up adhering to my plan very well, almost mirroring my class diagram exactly.
 If I were to do the problem again I would focus on several things where attention was needed.
 1. **Bank Statement Formatting**. .
-_While the bank statement collumns do align correctly under most normal usage conditions.
+_While the bank statement columns do align correctly under most normal usage conditions.
 There are edge cases that cause them to misalign, such as when introducing decimals or transacting amounts with more than 8 figures._
 2. **Bank Statement Formatting Tests**
-_Similarly to point 1, I found it difficult to test for collumn alignment.
+_Similarly to point 1, I found it difficult to test for column alignment.
 Opting to use regular expressions which I am out of practice with.
 I would spend more time on this if possible_
 3. **Object Mocking**
 _Owing to the simplicity of the project, initially I did not make use of RSpec mocking abilities.
-While they were not strictly neccessary this came back to hinder me as I needed time and date methods to provide a standard output when called, so that my tests could be more specific.
+While they were not strictly necessary this came back to hinder me as I needed time and date methods to provide a standard output when called, so that my tests could be more specific.
 This was a problem for me when I wanted to test for statement format, as a predictable time would have meant I could eliminate my use of regex in my tests and make them more specific_
 4. **Rspec matcher knowledge**
 _In one test I wanted to simply check the statement included the transaction values , ignoring format.
 However the statement method did not return the statement, instead it prints it.
 This made it tricky to use `'include'` in my test as rsped does not have an 'include' matcher for STDout outputs.
 I got round this issue by including a `return statement` at the end of the method (a bit of a hack)_